aquarium and pond answers, information, articles, resources

 Necessary Minerals

 Here are a few necessary TRACE elements/minerals (electrolytes) and their function.
-Please read the above article for more about Calcium.

 For a related post that deals with trace elements: